|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A tasty spiced streusel tops this sour cream apple pie.
 With no top crust, it eliminates much of the pastry work.
-I did include an easy food processor pastry recipe, but you can cut prep time significantly with a frozen crust or refrigerated pastry sheet.
+This recipe includes an easy food processor pastry recipe, but you can cut prep time significantly with a frozen crust or refrigerated pastry sheet.

 Feel free to add about 1/2 cup of chopped pecans to the crumb topping.

-- 4 tablespoons chilled butter (or shortening, cut into small pieces)
+4 tablespoons (2 tablespoons) unsalted butter, or shortening, chilled, cut into small pieces

-- 2 cups tart apples such as Granny Smith (finely chopped)
+2 cups finely chopped tart apples, such as Granny Smith

 Use a frozen deep-dish pie crust or a sheet of refrigerated pastry.
 Put the 1 1/3 cups of flour, 1 tablespoon of sugar, and 1/2 teaspoon of salt in the bowl of a food processor; pulse several times to blend thoroughly.